Brandon Rhyder

 Brandon Ryder Cristina is an American Texas Country/Red Dirt singer from Carthage, Texas, United States.

 Education

-Cristina graduated from the University of Texas at Tyler with a degree in Industrial Technology.
+Brandon Ryder Cristina graduated from the University of Texas at Tyler with a degree in Industrial Technology.

 Albums

 Cristina released his first album, "Because She Loves Me" in May 2001.
 His second album, "Behind the Pine Curtain", was released in 2003.
 His third album, "Conviction", was released in August 2005 and produced by Walt Wilkins.
 This was the album that made heightened Brandon's stock in the Texas music scene.
 His fourth album, "Live" was released in 2007 on Nashville's Apex Records label.
 This album produced his first number one single on the Texas Country Music Chart, "Before I Knew Your Name".
 His fifth album, "Every Night", was released in 2008 and produced by Radney Foster.
 His sixth album, "Head Above Water", was released in February 2010 and produced by Walt Wilkins.

 Brandon in February, 2010 celebrated his fast rising single, “Rock Angel,” which landed in the coveted No. 1 spot for two weeks in a row on both the Texas Music chart and the Texas Regional Radio.
 This song is the lead track from his new disc Head Above Water that was released nationwide on February 16, 2010 via Thirty Tigers.
 Album also includes a bonus DVD featuring an exclusive behind-the-scenes documentary about the making of this disc.